thecodingmachine/kickoff-docker-php/README.md

 | rabbitmq.user     | `kickoff.yml` | The RabbitMQ user of your PHP application.                  |
 | RABBITMQ_PASSWORD | `.env`        | The password of the user defined in the `kickoff.yml` file. |

-**Note:** the credentials will only be set the first time the RabbitMQ container is launched.
+**Note:** The credentials will only be set the first time the RabbitMQ container is launched.
 If you want to update them after, use the RabbitMQ dashboard.
 You could also delete the RabbitMQ named volume, but proceed with caution: it will also delete all your queues, messages and so on.